Constantina: Medieval legend

 In the Middle Ages, Constantina developed a legend, connected with the life of Agnes of Rome; the origins of this are unclear, though she was certainly buried in a mausoleum, Santa Costanza, attached to the large Constantinian basilica over the catacomb where Agnes is buried.
 The mausoleum survives largely intact, but now only parts of the wall of the basilica survive.
 In the version told by the Golden Legend, she caught leprosy, and was then miraculously cured when praying at Agnes' tomb, which is supposed to be at the site of the later Basilica of Sant'Agnese fuori le mura alongside the earlier basilica.
 (The Ethiopian Synaxarium describes Constantine I sending his sick daughter to Abu Mena to be cured, and credits her with finding Menas' body, after which Constantine ordered the construction of a church at the site.)
 Constantina took a vow of chastity, and converted her fiancé Gallicanus, and eventually left her wealth to her servants John and Paul for them to spend on Christian works.
 The story, with considerable elaborations, survives in various literary forms, and as a figure from the life of Agnes, Constantina appears in the late 14th enamelled scenes on the Royal Gold Cup in the British Museum.

-Cult and recognition of her holiness
+Cult and veneration

-Her relics were placed by Pope Alexander IV under a new altar.
-Today, the grave of Constantina is in the church of Santa Costanza, Rome.
-It was only in the 16th century that Constantina, Attica, and Artemia were placed for the first time in martyrologies.
+Pope Alexander IV placed the relics of Constantina under a new altar.
+Today, her grave is in the Church of Santa Costanza in Rome.
+In the 16th century Constantina, Attica, and Artemia were recorded for the first time in martyrologies.
 The feast day of Constantina is 18 February.
 Attica and Artemia are venerated, in addition, on 28 January and 17 February.
 Together, they are venerated on 25 February and 25 June.